 Control rent rolls with lease notifications

-When managing rent rolls in Assetti, the special status of a lease is expressed in colour-coded stamps.
-These include a pre-lease agreement, pending lease which has not yet started or a finished for a lease that has already ended.
+When managing rent rolls in Assetti, the special status of a lease is expressed in color-coded stamps.
+These include a pre-lease agreement, a pending lease that has not yet started, or a finished, for lease that has already ended.
 You can also activate unique alerts to remind you of expiring leases.

 React to changes and increase potential

 Whatever action you decide for your customers or tenants, we can help you to make the influence on your cashflow visible.
 For example, you can model an alternative budget for the year, based on the changed situation.
 It gives you answers to the burning questions asset managers, investors, landlords, and banks have: How will the rent discounts or suspended payments affect the finances of the real estate investments?